EDUCATION

 Clausius-Clapeyron Equation

 The formation and decomposition of metal hydrides is comparable to condensation and vaporization of liquids.
 Advanced students may wish to look deeper into the changes that occur in the solid phase as hydrogen (H1) comes and goes.
-The activity of H1 in the solid state is expressed as P 0.5 .
+The activity of H1 in the solid state is expressed as √P.

 The pressure of hydrogen gas in equilibrium with a metal hydride increases rapidly with temperature.
-If we put a metal hydride reaction vessel into a variable temperature water bath (don't do this with the HTT1), we can record equilibrium pressures at various temperatures.
+If we put a metal hydride reaction vessel into a variable temperature water bath, we can record equilibrium pressures at various temperatures.
 For example:

 We can now convert the data into units that are useful for applying the Clausius-Clapeyron equation--inverse temperature (1/Kelvins) and the natural log (base e) of pressure: